 This can cause accidents and fatal injuries.

-New tires may expand slightly the first time they are driven at high speeds, which can trigger a tire pressure warning.
+New tires may expand slightly the first time they are driven at higher speeds, which can trigger a tire pressure warning.
+After new tires are installed, check the pressure when the tires are cold and set up the Tire Pressure Monitoring System again if required.

 Do not rely on the Tire Pressure Monitoring System alone.
-Inspect the tires regularly to make sure the tire pressure is correct and check the tires for any signs of damage, such as punctures.
-Remove any objects stuck in the tire tread as long as they have not punctured the inside of the tire.
+Inspect the tires regularly to make sure the tire pressure is correct, and check for damage such as punctures, cuts, cracks, bulges, uneven wear, or objects stuck in the tread.
+Remove objects from the tread only if they have not punctured through the tire.
+If there is any sign that the tire is losing air or has been damaged internally, have it inspected before continuing normal driving.

 Regular Maintenance

-The tire pressure of all tires must be checked once a month when the tires are cold and must correspond to the vehicle manufacturer's specifications on the tire inflation pressure label.
+The tire pressure of all tires must be checked at least once a month when the tires are cold.
+The measured pressure must correspond to the vehicle manufacturer's specifications shown on the tire inflation pressure label.

 Unresolved Malfunctions